Move-In Fall 2022

 Covered bicycle and surfboard storage is available on campus at no additional charge.

-Bicycles: Bicycle storage is available on a first-come, first-served basis.
-Beginning August 9, please submit your interest in bicycle storage via the Bicycle Storage Form.
+Bicycles: Covered bicycle and surfboard storage is available on campus at no additional charge.
+Bicycle storage is available on a first-come, first-served basis.
+Beginning August 8, please submit your interest in bicycle storage via the Bicycle Storage Form.
 Once you have completed the form, please visit the Bicycle Storage Tent during move-in to pick up your storage key.
-The Bicycle Storage Tent will be located on Cuicacalli Walkway from 8 a.m. - 3 p.m. on August 19 and 20.
+The Bicycle Storage Tent will be located on Cuicacalli Walkway from 8 a.m. - 3 p.m. on August 18 and 19.
 You must register your bicycle with University Police.
-Bicycles are not allowed inside suites and apartments.
+Bicycles are not allowed inside suites and apartmentments.